PRESENT CALL DEADLINE: 31th December 2020 23:59

 CCRE – Center for Communication and Spatial Representation – is an open research group able to integrate different studies and works through its different sites and platforms aiming to capture the interest of diferente people and research, coming from various institutions and diverse fields of studies and interests, to its research line Architecture, Art and Image (AAI) that includes different research and studies containing various types of information in order to link contents related with Art, Architecture and Urban Planning to the way people live, understand and transform their city, connecting different departments and university research centers with public institutions and the general public.

 uniMAD – the Media, Arts and Design Research Centre – aims at developing high quality research and promoting the artistic, theoretical and , technological development in Media, Cinema, Photography, Web Design, Information Technology, Graphic Design, Industrial Design and Digital Arts.
 The Research Centre will also strive to promote communication and cooperation among researchers and regional, national and international policy makers, so as to improve and enhance the development of specific knowledge.

 Rua da Cidreira 291

-EDITORIAL AND ADVISORY BOARD
+EDITORIAL AND ADVISORY BOARD OF PUBLICATION

 The Editorial and Advisory Board of the contest publication VIEWFINDER has 5 Editorial coordinators: